Little Bit Therapeutic Riding – Redmond, WA

 Joel and Malcolm probably did not imagine what they were getting themselves into when they started at Little Bit Therapeutic Riding Center.
 Little did they know that the journey they would begin would change their lives and bring them life-long friendships.

 Joel started hippotherapy at Little Bit when he was eight years old.
 After just a month of therapy, Joel, who has autism and is non-speaking, started to learn new skills, like putting on his own socks.
-As he came every week for lessons, his skills and abilities improved.
-Like Joel, Malcolm has autism and has greatly benefitted from the therapeutic riding lessons.
+As he came every week for therapy, his skills and abilities improved.
+Like Joel, Malcolm has autism and has greatly benefitted from the adaptive riding lessons.
 He loves spending time on his horse, Rosie, and has built a true relationship with her.

 Thanks to Little Bit, Malcolm and Joel were introduced just last year, and have quickly become best friends.
 They love doing the trail ride together and playing leapfrog while riding their horses around the outdoor track.
 At the end of class, they go together to give carrots to their horses.
 Malcolm and Joel are excited to come to class, and their parents love seeing their friendships grow every time they are together with their four-legged friends.

 Kari, Joel’s mom, shared “I wish everyone could see their smiles.
 There can’t be a price tag on hope.”
 She continues, “as a parent, everyone was telling me all the things that Joel could not do.
 When we arrived at Little Bit, they really believed in him.
 Once a week there was a place that we could go that believed in Joel.
 When someone uses language that expresses “we believe in you” you get different results.”